beezwax/fmrest-ruby/README.md

 #### Connection settings overlays

-There may be cases where you want to use a different set of connection settings depending on context.
-For example, if you want to use username and password provided by the user in a web application.
+There may be cases where you want to use a different set of connection settings depending on context, or simply change the connection settings over time.
+For example, if you want to use username and password provided by the user in a web application, or if you're connecting using an expiring Claris ID token.
 Since `.fmrest_config` is set at the class level, changing the username/password for the model in one context would also change it in all other contexts, leading to security issues.

 To solve this scenario, fmrest-ruby provides a way of defining thread-local and reversible connection settings overlays through